 - Cook an additional 5-10 minutes or until cheese is melted.

 - Turn on the pressure cooker and select sauté.
-Once hot add oil and beef to the pot.
+Once hot, add the oil and the beef to the pot.
 Cook 2-4 minutes or until beef is browned.
-Remove beef.
+Remove beef and set aside.

 - Close lid and seal valve.
 Set high pressure for 9 minutes.
-Quick release the pressure.
-Open lid & stir.
+When cooking time is complete, quick release the pressure.
+Open the lid & stir.

 - Turn off pressure cooker.
 Add cheese slices in a thin layer across the top of the mixture.
 Place lid back on the pressure cooker and let sit 5-10 minutes or until cheese is melted.
 You can also leave the pressure cooker on the WARM setting with the lid off.